Muskies hope full offseason yields results

 “With last season getting cut short,” Muscatine head coach Grant Pippert said, “I was like, man, we’re going to schedule all 40 games.
 Let’s just play.”

-Pippert, now in his third season as Muskie skipper, finally feels like he’s established the wind is at his back at MHS.
+Pippert, now in his third season as Muskie skipper, finally feels like he has the wind is at his back at MHS.

 His inaugural season in the Muscatine dugout was one for coach and team to get familiar with the other.
 Plus, being hired prior to the academic year left him behind in offseason workouts early on.